Margin of Error

 - Find the critical probability (p*): p* = 1 - α/2

-- To express the critical value as a z-score, find the z-score having a cumulative probability equal to the critical probability (p*).
+- Find the z-score having a cumulative probability equal to the critical probability (p*).

 - If the population standard deviation is known, use the z-score.